Lixinae/PacMan3D/README.md

 ## Commands

 ### Active only during the game
-These binds can be changed in the json configuration file located in "assets/configurations"
+These binds can be changed in the json configuration file located in the "assets/configurations/" folder

   * Movement :
     * Z : Move FORWARD